rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- Can create ui plugin using shell, which changes the SelectRect.
+- Can create ui plugin using shell, changing `SelectRect` on key events.
 - Can create rectilinear polygonal selections

 - Implement comments using build and client-side calls: